ducdao/BPM-Detector/README.md

 while conducting.
 This will help them determine how well they are coordinating the band and whether they need to adjust their conducting.

-BPM Detector was created for Duc Dao's senior project at [Cal Poly](http://calpoly.edu/).
+BPM Detector was originally created for Duc Dao's senior project at [Cal Poly](http://calpoly.edu/).

 ## Development Screenshots
 ### Accelerometer - Linear Aceeleration in X, Y, and Z Axes